 These days fewer and fewer homes have bathtubs.
 In these situations use a basin and prepare as a foot or hand bath instead.

 A decongestant salve is ideal to rub on your chest when you go to bed at night.
-I like frankincense in a decongestant salve with a little ginger too.
+Choose an oil you find relaxing to aid sleep in addition to helping breathing.
+I like frankincense in a decongestant salve with a little drop of warming ginger too.
 Experiment with blends to see what works best for you.

 Finally if you would like to find out a little more about using essential oils to help with breathing difficulties and congestion why not book on a course.

 Discover how to safely support your immune system over the winter with essential oils.